artfulrobot/uk.artfulrobot.civicrm.gocardless/docs/tutorial/index.md

 This will take you through setting up a GoCardless test account, setting this up in CiviCRM, and making your first test contribution.
-It is easy to set up a sanbox account and much better to do this than to use a real account for testing/learning.
+It is easy to set up a sandbox account and much better to do this than to use a real account for testing/learning.

-After completing the tutorial you can pretty much follow it through again for a live account.
+**After completing the tutorial you can pretty much follow it through again for a live account.**

 Pages: